Eyed-Elater Logo

 Research

-Under the guidance and encouragement of Dr. Brosius, I conducted my first summer research project in 2024.
-This initiative focused on bridging science and art to educate the public about local beetle diversity in the Quad Cities area, fostering a general understanding of microfauna.
+Under the guidance and encouragement of Dr. Brosius, I conducted my first research project during the summer of 2024.
+This initiative aimed to bridge the gap between science and art, educating the public about local beetle diversity in the Quad Cities area and fostering a broader understanding of microfauna.
+I was able to practice field identification of many species of beetles with the help of Dr. Brosius, as well as the Seek app by iNaturalist (which I continue to use!)

 Following the conclusion of this research, I had the honor of participating in the 2024 conference held by the Entomological Society of America in Arizona.
 My work earned me second place in the undergraduate poster competition.